 This has a nice deep blue background with a yellow 1″ grid, imperial rulers, and is big enough to cover the entire model.

-EM provides a few basic tools along with the issues.
+A few basic tools are provided along with the issues.
 However, I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 Another screwdriver set I picked up is fantastic, but it does not contain any of the other tools.
 This is the iFixit Manta Driver Kit:

 This model is assembled using hundreds of tiny screws.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will be many types of plastic screws (ending in P) and metal screws (ending in M), keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+The screws are marked with designations like AP, BP, AM, CM, etc. As there will be many types of plastic screws (ending in P) and metal screws (ending in M), keeping them organized is extremely helpful.
+And, since extra screws are included in every issue, you will need someplace to store them all.